oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

     </copy>
     ```

 User 1 can not access this table because they do not have schema priveledges feature enabled.
-Watch what happens next with user 2.
+Watch what happens next with user 2 who has schema priveledges enabled.

 2. Login to user 2